niclas-ahden/joy/README.md

 Joy is a jolt of happiness for those who want a fast, productive, fun, and statically-typed environment for full-stack development.

-It's fork of Luke Boswell's awesome [Roc Experiment JS DOM](https://github.com/lukewilliamboswell/roc-experiment-js-dom) which opened up the avenue for me to use Roc on the front-end.
+It's a fork of Luke Boswell's awesome [Roc Experiment JS DOM](https://github.com/lukewilliamboswell/roc-experiment-js-dom) which opened up the avenue for me to use Roc on the front-end.
 Thank you Luke!

 ## Goals